 Okay, okay, I’ll stop.

 I dumped a whole mess of personal info in that first post.
 What’s really funny is that when I first attempted a blog (years ago) I had no intention of including anything personal at all.
-I wanted to focus only on books, quotes, movies, and music/song lyrics.
-But keeping the personal stuff out of it has proven to be unrealistic.
-It certainly doesn’t make for very good writing, at least not for me.
+I wanted to focus only on books, quotes, movies, music and song lyrics.
+But keeping the personal stuff out of it has proven to be unrealistic for me.
 I have found that it is very difficult to share my thoughts and knowledge without including the grit and chaos that has lead to them.
 If I mention books like Toxic Parents, The Feminine Mystique, Courage to Change, Emotional Blackmail, Stop Walking On Eggshells, Goddesses In Every Woman, Dance of the Dissident Daughter- I want to be able to say why it is that I’ve read that book.
 Even the fiction books I read have a connection to the personal, and if I include that then I have a better chance of inspiring readers and giving them something to relate to.

 Speaking of personal, I wrote that first post on my dad’s birthday!
 I didn’t realize that until today.
 And, speaking of my dad, I actually saw him last night….